phoenixframework/phoenix_live_view/guides/server/security-model.md

 ## `live_session`

-A second mechanism for validating authorization is grouping LiveViews within a single `live_session`.
-This is primarily done in the router configuration using `Phoenix.LiveView.Router.live_session/2`, and by using this primary tactic, LiveView will then ensure that navigation events within the same `live_session` skip the regular initial HTTP requests without going through the plug pipeline.
+The primary mechanism used for validating authorization is grouping LiveViews within a single `live_session`.
+This is done in the router configuration using `Phoenix.LiveView.Router.live_session/2`.
+Then, LiveView will ensure that navigation events within the same `live_session` skip the regular initial HTTP requests without going through the plug pipeline.
 Events across live sessions will go through the router.

 For example, imagine you need to authenticate two distinct types of users.